 Technology has changed the way we watch TV—so much so that most people don’t watch TV at all anymore.
 Streaming services are making traditional television and programming obsolete.

 The television is now just a larger version of a computer monitor hanging on the wall.
-No matter how you watch your favorite movies and shows, a good display is the most important thing to have, right behind fast Internet.
+No matter how you watch your favorite movies and shows, a good display is the most important thing to have, right behind the fast Internet.

 RELATED: 30+ Free Movie Streaming Sites